 Do you consult on panel selection?

 Yes, we do.
-This service is included in the “ERC Deep Dive package” as part of the on-going discussions about the project presentation.
+This service is included in the “ERC Deep Dive package” as part of the preparation of the proposal.
 This is highly relevant in multi-disciplinary proposals, when the panel selection is not straight forward.

 Will you provide in-depth consulting on the scientific aspects of my grant proposal?